 In December 2003, Part 1 of the World Summit laid out challenges about using information and communication technologies for reaching the Millennium Development Goals.
-While there are people who question the investment in information technologies rather than clinics and medicines, there are enough dramatic examples of the value of rapid communication over challenging distances and geography, that there are many champions in what you may call ICT4D, or information and communication technology for development.
+While there are people who question the investment in information technologies rather than clinics and medicines, there are enough dramatic examples of the value of information data banks (web sites) and of rapid communication over difficult distances and geography that there are many champions in what is called ICT4D, or information and communication technology for development.
 For example, in West Africa, computers and satellite radio help to control river blindness.
 Local inhabitants send information from sensors along 50,000 kilometers of rivers to entomologists who use the data to make decisions on when to spray against the blackfly.

-During the lifespan of the Millennium Development Goals, governments, civil society and the private sector will build public digital data bases to provide people with the kinds of information and communication services that may help us meet the goals.
-Already, the English language shows movement in this direction with new words like "eGovernment", "eHealth", "eEducation", "eCommerce", "eDevelopment."
-A major challenge for many nations, however, will be to help people gain access to appropriate and relevant ICT resources, and it is widely agreed that one strategy is the development of telecenters.
-That access, according to FAO communication expert Van Crowder, will help people like those in the south of Chinese Taipei to
+During the lifespan of the Millennium Development Goals, governments, civil society and the private sector will build public digital data bases to provide people with the kinds of information and communication services that may help us meet a variety of important economic and social goals.
+Already, the English language shows movement in this direction with new words like "eGovernment", "eHealth", "eEducation", "eCommerce", and "eDevelopment."
+A major challenge for many nations, however, will be to help people gain access to appropriate and relevant ICT resources.

-- reduce the isolation and marginalization of rural communities; - facilitate dialogue between rural communities and those who influence them, such as government planners, development agencies, researchers, technical experts, educators, and others; - encourage participation of rural communities in decision making which impacts their lives; - coordinate development efforts in local regions for increased efficiency and effectiveness; - share experience, knowledge, and 'lessons learned' with other rural people;
+That access, according to FAO communication expert Van Crowder, will help people in many ways.
+That access to ICT will help to

-• gain information, training resources and programs when needed in a responsive, flexible manner; including, for example, resources related to agriculture, health, nutrition, and small business entrepreneurship.
+- reduce the isolation and marginalization of rural communities; - facilitate dialogue between rural communities and those who influence them, such as government planners, development agencies, researchers, technical experts, educators, and others: - encourage participation of rural communities in decision making which impacts their lives; - coordinate development efforts in local regions for increased efficiency and effectiveness; - share experience, knowledge, and 'lessons learned' with other rural people; - gain information, training resources and programs when needed in a responsive, flexible manner; including, for example, resources related to agriculture, health, nutrition, and small business entrepreneurship.